rnguye15/ITCS4102BankApp/Readme.md

 the command executes simply type in **run** into the terminal to start the server.
 The server will be run on localhost using port 9000 (http://localhost:9000).

+## Contributors
+- Special thanks to @Melon for the logo
 ## Authors

 - [@rnguye15](https://www.github.com/rnguye15)
 - [@Yruamma](https://www.github.com/Yruamma)
 - [@spancha2](https://www.github.com/spancha2)
 - [@Cindy0806](https://www.github.com/Cindy0806)